JakubMachu/Veeam_FolderSynchronizer/README.md

 3. Open the solution in Visual Studio.

 4. Build the solution to generate the executable.
+   To do so:
+   - Open Developer Command Prompt in Visual Studio and use:
+    ```
+   csc Program.cs
+    ```
+    - That will create Program.exe in your repository.
+5. Create LogFile.txt in your reository after you generate your executable.

 ## Usage

 1. Open a command prompt (Win + R, type "cmd," and press Enter to open a command prompt) or terminal (macOS or Linux).